 The Washoe County School District Board of Trustees is committed to the continuous improvement of employees of the District, including themselves.
-The Board of Trustees believes that only through professional development, training, and continuing education can the District fully reach the goal of All Students by Name and Face to Graduation.
+The Board of Trustees believes that only through professional development, training, and continuing education can the District fully reach the goal of Every Child by Name and Face to Graduation.

 The Board of Trustees receives training and professional development hosted by various local, state, and national organizations, including but not limited to the Washoe County School District's Board Services Department, Nevada Association of School Boards, Nevada Office of the Attorney General, Nevada Commission on Ethics, and the National School Boards Association.